jackyzha0/jackyzha0.github.io/content/thoughts/attention.md

 ## Deep Attention
 [The bookstore with a single book.](https://www.takram.com/projects/a-single-room-with-a-single-book-morioka-shoten/) This is a tiny bookstore in Tokyo that sells a single book at a time in a small room.
 I really love the emphasis on getting to know a single book and author intimately -- especially in an age of [digital consumerism](thoughts/attention%20economy.md).

 Heraclitus said, "No man steps in the same river twice."
 The second time around, both man and river are different than they were before.
 The paints and books are the same, but we change between reads and brushstrokes.
-Deep attention allows us to observe these changes not just as a snapshot but through time.
+Deep attention allows us to observe these changes not just as a snapshot but through [[thoughts/time|time]].

 See also: [[thoughts/friendship]]